biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 The first time you run a pipeline it will create a new directory called `work`.
 In this directory all the logs and results of each process will be stored in a folder named with a random hexadecimal code.

-To find which is the folder that you have to loof for look at the run summary of your pipeline, then do an `ls work/<hexadecimal code here>`.
+To find which is the folder that you have to look for check at the run summary of your pipeline, then do an `ls work/<hexadecimal code here>`.

 To see the entire work folder structure use `tree`:
 ```bash
 tree -a work
 ```
+Spend some time identifying all the files produced in your first script.

 If we look inside each subdirectory, we find the following log files: